Newsletter

 When massacring women and children is “resistance.”

-Journalist and author Peter Beinart.
+Journalist Peter Beinart.
 Source: Facebook.

 Daniel Greenfield is an Israeli-born journalist and columnist with nearly 20 years of experience writing for conservative publications.
 His work spans national and international stories, covering politics, history, and culture.
 Throughout his career, he has collaborated with industry legends like David Horowitz, interviewed senators and congressmen, and shared the stories of ordinary people overcoming extraordinary challenges.
 His first book, Domestic Enemies: The Founding Fathers’ Fight Against the Left, explores the forgotten struggles that shaped America’s early history.